Hes-Siemelink/instacli/instacli-spec/reference/http/Http server.md

   stop: true
 ```

-This will only stop the server running on that port, other servers will continue operating.
+This will only stop the server running on the specified port, other servers will continue operating.

 If the server is still running at the end of the script, Instacli will not exit and keep serving requests until you stop
-the process.
-For example by pressing `^C` from the command line.
+the process -- for example by pressing `^C` from the command line.

 ## Supplied variables

-The following variables are filled in and can be used in `output`, `script` and `file`
+The following variables can be used in `output`, `script` and `file`

 * `${input}`: - Body or query parameters.
 If there is a body in the request, query parameters are ignored.
 * `${request.headers}`: - Request headers